MattArnold/CREM/README.md

 This will do two things.
 First it will create a Python virtual environment called *venv* and install a version of Python in it.

+**Note:** one of the python packages installed is `bcrypt`, which requires the `libffi` system package.
+If you are running a debian-based distribution such as Ubuntu, you would install `libffi-dev` with the command:

+    sudo apt-get install libffi-dev

 The second thing will be to run `bower install` which will install a folder `app/static/lib` full of Javascript third-party dependencies.

 Avoid committing the two above directories, which are created by this process.
 Open `CREM/.git/info/exclude` which determines which files Git will ignore.
 Paste in this pattern: